 Icarus The Life and Death of the Abraaj Group

 In 2017, Arif Naqvi and The Abraaj Group were on the brink of changing the world of private equity.
-Abraaj was a pioneer of a new model of impact investing built on the idea that making money and doing good are not mutually exclusive.
-It had helped transform communities and companies across the Middle East, Asia, Africa and Latin America by investing in healthcare, education and clean energy, and in 2017 it was on the threshold of closing a new fund that would provide $6 billion worth of investment to these emerging markets.
+Abraaj was a pioneer of impact investing, it had helped transform communities and companies across the world by financing healthcare, education and clean energy projects, and it was about to close a new fund worth $6 billion.
 But then it all came crashing down.

-The dominant media narrative has painted Naqvi as a thief and fraudster, the so-called key man in an organised criminal conspiracy.
-But in this explosive new book, which is based on extensive research and interviews with key players, Brian Brivati discovers that things are not quite what they seem and finds that in this case of alleged fraud there is actually no money missing.
-Icarus explores how Abraaj found itself caught in the middle of a geopolitical war between the United States and China and when it would not bow to the whims of these global behemoths, economic hitmen tried to wipe it out.
+The dominant media narrative has painted Naqvi as a thief and fraudster, the key man in an organised criminal conspiracy.
+But in this explosive book, which is based on extensive research and interviews, Brian Brivati investigates how things are not quite what they seem.
+Icarus explores how Abraaj found itself caught in the middle of a geopolitical war between the United States and China, and when it would not back down economic hitmen tried to wipe it out.

 “If Abraaj had been allowed to sell its shares in K-Electric to Shanghai Electric, Arif Naqvi would be a free man today.
 There is more here than meets the eye.
 How and why was this deal blocked?
 This book sets out to answer those questions.”Shahid Abbasi, former Prime Minister of Pakistan